carnivuth/carnivuth/content/mobile_systems/service_discovery/index.md

 end
 ```

-## Universal plug and play (upnp)
+## Universal plug and play (UPnP)

-De-facto standard of service discovery, microsoft developed solution to connect tv remote to the network, the UPnP supports:
+De-facto standard of service discovery, Microsoft developed solution to connect tv remote to the network, the UPnP supports:

 - **Automated IP configuration**
 - **Discovery** of resources and services